-Again in 2012, NYU joined National Lawyers Guild chapters from Brooklyn Law School, Columbia, Cardozo, CUNY, and New York Law School to organize a day long “DisOrientation” conference for law students from NYC schools.
+DisOrientation Again in 2013, NYU joined National Lawyers Guild chapters from Brooklyn Law School, Columbia, Cardozo, CUNY, and New York Law School to organize a day long “DisOrientation” conference for law students from NYC schools.
 Nearly 100 students participated in workshops and panels covering: the NYPD's Stop and Frisk policy; trainings for legal observers, the Immigration Court Observation Project (ICOP). and Street Law; and workshops with NLG attorneys on going into private practice, dealing with the pressures of law school as a 1L, and ways to continue advocacy and organizing work while in school.
 DisOrientation gives law students a way to create and strengthen ties to those at other law schools, as well as with local practitioners.

-Each year, NYU NLG sends members to Yale Law's annual, student-run conference that features law students, community advocates and legal practitioners.
+Rebellious Lawyering Conference Each year, NYU NLG sends members to Yale Law's annual, student-run conference that features law students, community advocates and legal practitioners.
 Together, they discuss progressive and innovative approaches to social change and the law.

 The Immigration Court Observation Project (ICOP) is a city wide law-student led initiative to attend immigration proceedings, document observations, and identify lapses in due process.
 Since 2006, hundreds of NYC-area law students have observed over a thousand hearings, the findings of which are analyzed and compiled into a biannual report which is distributed to local and national immigration advocacy groups and administrators.
-Please contact Leila or Jesse with any questions.
+Please contact Colin or Antonia with any questions.